kalisio/crisis/docs/quickstart/README.md

 ## Service availability

 The service availability is measured as the percentage of time the application is available over a given period.
-Check back our [Statping page](https://statping.portal.kalisio.com/service/aktnmap) any time to get current status information.
+Check [https://status.kalisio.com](https://status.kalisio.com) any time to get current status information.